 The Silk Route spreads for thousands of miles across continents, but there’s one section that will make you want to throw on your kit and ride, Alice Cook checks out the Buhl Buhlaiy

-Travelling along the Zig-Zag road, or Bhul Bhulaiya as it is rightly called, is no new thing. is stretch of mountain road is part of the Silk Route and caravans were going the distance as far back as 2,000 years ago. e Silk Route is historically a very important network of trading routes connecting Asia, Europe & Africa and often referred to as one of the most ‘unique engineering feats’ in the world.
+Travelling along the Zig-Zag road, or Bhul Bhulaiya as it is rightly called is no new thing.
+This stretch of mountain road is part of the Silk Route and caravans were going the distance as far back as 2,000 years ago. e Silk Route is historically a very important network of trading routes connecting Asia, Europe & Africa and is often referred to as one of the most ‘unique engineering feats’ in the world.

 Historically, the Silk Route linked China and India to the Mediterranean Sea for merchants and traders.

 The Chinese took great interest in the safety of their trade products and extended the Great Wall of China to ensure the protection of the part of the route that passed through their country.

 The name ‘Silk Route/Road’ was coined by prominent German geographer Ferdinand von Richthofen, who made seven expeditions to China from 1868 to 1872.

 The twists and turns of the road would have been the least of ancient travellers’ worries; bandits, robbers, gangs and plagues were just a few of the challenges faced along the route.

 The increased transit of goods and people along the route led to the accelerated spread of diseases such as measles between the continents.